BrendanDenzel/wordle/README.md

 </div>

 ---
-A recreation of the popular game [Numberle](https://dduarte.github.io/numberle/) by Duarte, with additional modes and features.
+A recreation of the popular game [Numberle](https://dduarte.github.io/numberle/) by Dduarte, with additional modes and features.
 Hosted on GitHub pages [here](https://BrendanDenzel.github.io/wordle/).

 ## Additional modes